Neophyte94/Oakbranch.Binance/README.md

 # Oakbranch.Binance

 Oakbranch.Binance is a .NET library that provides high-level access to the Binance REST API.
-The library facilitates an object-oriented programming (OOP) approach for interacting with Binance servers, covering tasks like fetching market data, monitoring accounts, and executing trades.
+The library facilitates an OOP approach for interacting with Binance servers, covering tasks like fetching market data, monitoring accounts, and executing trades.

 ## Features